 In Oh My Goth (Part 1), I carved a realistic pumpkin in the likeness of my boss – a different employer but still one with a sense of humour.
 For that one, I poked fun at the boss’s addiction to smoking and put a lit cigarette in the pumpkin’s mouth when I presented it to him at the office Halloween party (you can check it out here).

-Let me know in the comments if your employer lets you decorate your ‘home away from home’ for Halloween and what you’ve done; I’d love to hear about it!
+Let me know in the comments if your employer lets you decorate your ‘home away from home’ for Halloween and what you’ve done; we’d love to hear about it!

-If you enjoyed this post, please pin and share!
-Subscribe to Birdz of a Feather if you haven’t already!
+If you enjoyed this Halloween tombstone post, please subscribe to Birdz of a Feather if you haven’t already!
 Here’s a few recent posts you may have missed: